cerner/fhir.cerner.com/content/millennium/r4/individuals/practitioner.md

 The Practitioner Resource provides information about a person formally involved in the care of a patient on behalf of a healthcare facility.
 Practitioners include but are not limited to physicians, nurses, pharmacists, therapists, technologists, and social workers.

-Not all practitioners have access the EHR but can be referenced by other resources to indicate they are in some way involved in a patient's care.
+Not all practitioners have access to the EHR but can be referenced by other resources to indicate they are in some way involved in a patient's care.

 The following fields are returned if valued: